 In the past, SEO experts advised us to try to use keyword-rich anchor text in our internal links.

-The best SEO advice, in my opinion, is to write for humans.
+The best SEO advice is to write for humans.
 That is, write naturally.
 Use phrases and anchor text that make sense to people first.

 11. Know when to use good anchor text when linking externally

-On the other hand, you might choose not to use strong anchor text (ex.
-“You can read the post [here]….”) when it’s a site you don’t want to cast a vote for (such as when you’re referencing a site you don’t necessarily endorse).
-The thing to ask yourself is, “Is the site / post I’m linking to something I want to cast a favorable search engine vote for?”
+The thing to ask yourself is, “Is the page I’m linking to something I want to cast a favorable search engine vote for?”
 If the answer is yes, use strong anchor text.
-If it’s not, don’t…or don’t link at all.
+If it’s not, use the nofollow tag or don’t link at all.